-Descend The Same Way Via Van Hoevenberg Trail
+7. Descend The Same Way Via Van Hoevenberg Trail

 It’s important to enjoy the summit because now you have to come to terms with the fact you have a 3-4 hour descent to contend with.

 Quick and experienced hikers can be back at the parking lot in a few hours but for most it will be a long and at times arduous descent.

 The difficult part is keeping your concentration 8, 9 or 10 hours in because it only takes one misplaced footstep to fall and have an accident.

-The section you walked in darkness between Marcy Dam and the car park will feel much longer on the way back, but at least this time you can enjoy the scenery in daylight.
+Unfortunately, the section you walked in darkness between Marcy Dam and the car park will feel much longer on the way back, but at least this time you can enjoy the scenery in daylight.

-Time for a shower, a nice meal out and a celebratory beer!
+Once you are back at the parking lot, it is time for a shower, a nice meal out and a celebratory beer!

 Best Time To Hike Mount Marcy

-Spring / Fall
+Spring And Fall

 Earlier sunrise and later sunset means you have more time to hike in daylight, warmer conditions and a higher chance of a clear summit.

-Where to Stay Near Mount Marcy
+Where To Stay When Hiking Mount Marcy

 Lake Placid is perfectly located as a base for the best things to do in the area and is just 15-20 minutes drive from Adirondack Loj parking lot.

-However, there are other small nearby towns and accommodation options to consider if you are visiting just to hike this trail.
+However, there are other small nearby towns and accommodation options to consider if you are visiting just to hike this famous trail.

 The B&B is also located very close to Indian Head, an immensely popular photography location.
 Next time we’re in the Adirondacks, we’ll be staying here again!